0x7B5/controls_challenge/README.md

 Machine learning models can drive cars, paint beautiful pictures and write passable rap.
 But they famously suck at doing low level controls.
 Your goal is to write a good controller.
 This repo contains a model that simulates the lateral movement of a car, given steering commands.
 The goal is to drive this "car" well for a given desired trajectory.

+## My Solution
+I implemented a PID controller and used a Particle Swarm Optimization to tune the parameters where kp=0.045, ki=0.09501335, kd=-0.03649474.
+I also implemented a genetic algorithm for tuning, however a [Differential Evolution](https://rshare.library.torontomu.ca/articles/journal_contribution/Comparative_Study_of_DE_PSO_and_GA_for_Position_Domain_PID_Controller_Tuning/14638164/1) would probably be best in this case.

+An overall more robut solution would most likely use an MPC controller to create a proactive controller instead of a reactive controller like PID.

 ## Geting Started
 We'll be using a synthetic dataset based on the [comma-steering-control](https://github.com/commaai/comma-steering-control) dataset for this challenge.
 These are actual routes with actual car and road states.